Namukk/Namukk/README.md

 💻 Hi!!
-I'm studying for being a front-web developer
+I'm studying for being a front-end developer

 ---
 #### Education